honeycrux/FontDiffuser-Classic-Calligraphy/README.md

 - `main` commits, containing overall improvements, are merged into `release/naive-few-shot`.
 - `release/naive-few-shot` commits, containing overall improvements and adaptations to few-shot generation, are merged into `release/conv-few-shot`, `release/attn-few-shot`, and `release/stlye-reconst`.

+All branches contain the same readme documents but different model implementations.

 ## 🔥 Models

 Different branches contain the code to train and run different models.
 Each model has its own modification for experimentation.
 One may switch to a specific branch to use a specific model.